gittogethers/platzi/README.md

 ## Getting Started
 ### The Application
-➡️ Go to and fork [this](https://github.com/ritarenee15/foodme-platzi) repository.⬅️ This is also where you will submit your final application.
+➡️ Go to and fork [this](https://github.com/ritarenee15/foodme-platzi) repository⬅️ This is also where you will submit your final application.
 The OpenTelemetry bonus challenge will appear during the duration of the challenge.
 Watch out for the announcement!

 ### 🧰 New Relic Setup